ordinals/ord/docs/src/guides/inscriptions.md

-Working with inscriptions requires a Bitcoin full node, to give you a view of the current state of the Bitcoin blockchain, and a wallet that can create inscriptions, and perform sat control when constructing transactions to send them to another wallet.
+Working with inscriptions requires a Bitcoin full node, to give you a view of the current state of the Bitcoin blockchain, and a wallet that can create inscriptions and perform sat control when constructing transactions to send inscriptions to another wallet.

 Bitcoin Core provides both a Bitcoin full node and wallet.
-However, the Bitcoin Core wallet cannot make ordinal-aware transactions.
-Making ordinal-aware transactions requires [`ord`](https://github.com/casey/ord), the ordinal utility. `ord` doesn't implement its own wallet, so `ord wallet` subcommands interact with an existing Bitcoin Core wallet.
+However, the Bitcoin Core wallet cannot create inscriptions and does not perform sat control.

+This requires [`ord`](https://github.com/casey/ord), the ordinal utility. `ord` doesn't implement its own wallet, so `ord wallet` subcommands interact with Bitcoin Core wallets.

 This guide covers: